ergoplatform/ergo/papers/emission.md

 * pay 3 ERG each block from the re-emission contract,

-where the re-emission contract is working like emission one, but does not have emission curve encoded, only flat payment.
+where the re-emission contract is working like emission one, but does not have emission curve encoded, only flat payout.

 Updated Emission Details